Visit to The Hill House

 A unique chain mail structure was built around the property which allows the combination of conservation work and public access.
 The Box acts as a giant shield covering the entire building, protecting it from the rain while allowing the house to dry out.

-Join us for visit to the house and the opportunity to view the unique structure.
+Attendees enjoyed a visit to the house and the opportunity to view the unique structure.